FLAC2D Modeling • Tutorials

 Access the inline help facility by pressing Ctrl+spacebar, or activate context sensitive help by pressing F1, or a combination of both, at any time while generating commands in the editor.

-The first command in this data file will restore the geometry model state just created as a
+The first command in this data file restores the geometry model state just created as a starting point using the model restore

-document) the following line at the top of the editor.
-(From this point forward, continue typing
+command.
+Type (or copy and paste from this document) the following line at the top of the editor.
+(From this point forward, continue typing or copy-pasting the command listings in the gray boxes, as they appear, into the data file.)

 model restore "geometry"

-boundaries on the sides and the bottom fill be fixed.
+The constitutive model and properties have already been assigned.
+Now the boundary conditions for the model are given.
+In this case the model will have roller boundaries on the sides and the bottom fill be fixed.
 The top will be left free.
 Boundary conditions are typically assigned using the zone face apply

-command, and roller boundaries are created using the velocity-normal boundary condition.
+keyword of the command.
 A fixed boundary can be simulated by specifying that both components of velocity are 0.

 ; Boundary Conditions